Produced Water Treating

 Walnut Shell Filter — Engineering Fundamentals

-Oleophilic media chemistry, granular-bed sizing, backwash optimization, train placement.
+Oleophilic media chemistry, granular-bed sizing, backwash optimization, and placement in the treating train.

 1. Why walnut shell?